 However, operators did not see profits rise at the same pace.
 As reported, sportsbooks generated a little over $58 million in revenue, an improvement over September’s low point but still below what operators earned in several earlier months of the year.
 A hold of 4.7% contributed to the modest result, with bettors capitalizing on the Blue Jays’ postseason run.

-Top casinos in Canada
+Top Canada casinos

-94
+Overall Rating: 94

 Poker Remains Small, But Changes May Be Coming